 Transferring Your Professional License: What's Involved?

-The good news: The Department of Defense’s Defense-State Liaison Office and Education Opportunities office have worked to streamline state licensing procedures to make it easier for military spouses to find a job.
+Your service branch will help reimburse licensure costs that come up when you PCS.
+Plus, the Department of Defense’s Defense-State Liaison Office and Spouse Education and Career Opportunities program worked to streamline state licensing procedures to make it easier for military spouses to find a job.

 About state-sponsored reciprocal agreements